akhilayyagari/AES128/README.md

 ## RTL KERNEL

 In order to generate a RTL Kernel you need two mandatory items:
-1. RTL IP (packaged by the Vivado IP Packager)
+1. RTL IP (packaged by the Vivado IP Packager) - XO file
 2. Kernel description XML file

 In this tutorial, we are using the AES128 core as an encrypter and decrypter.
 In the github repository,you will find the following files/folders: